Keto Takis

 Dust the Takis with seasoning

 Add rolled chips to a large ziploc bag or bowl.
-Pour in Taki seasoning and shake or toss until evening coated.
+Pour in Taki seasoning and shake or toss until evenly coated.

 female hands holding a ziploc bag and coating takis